Graduate Department of Computer Science

 The portfolio of any student not yet in candidacy is reviewed annually by the departmental Portfolio Review Committee (PRC).
 This committee consists of a core that is appointed by the Department Chair and normally meets in the Spring.
 Feedback to the student on the contents of the portfolio and on progress toward admission to candidacy is provided after each review.

 The final review occurs in conjunction with the defense of the portfolio.
-Thus, when a student and his or her major professor agree the portfolio is complete, the student should register for the Doctoral Qualifying Exam, CIS 8962 (0), for the next semester.
+Thus, when a student and his or her advisor agree the portfolio is complete, the student should register for the Doctoral Qualifying Exam, CIS 8962 (0), for the next semester.
 At most, students can take the Qualifying Exam twice.
 A student either passes or fails; there is no conditional pass.

 Preliminary Examination (Area Survey)